qlik-oss/enigma.js/docs/api.md

 ### `session.config`

-A reference to this session's configuration object (including default values for optional parameters).
+The `session.config` property contains a reference to the [configuration](#configuration) object used by the session.
+Default values for optional parameters will be filled in.

 ### `session.open()`